kalebcoleman/Weather-API/README.md

 WeatherAPI for live weather data

-Weather Icons by Erik Flowers for visualizing weather conditions
+Emojis for visualizing weather conditions — no external icon libraries used

 Session Storage to persist user location temporarily